senotrusov/file-digests/README.md

 Usage: file-digests [options] [path/to/directory] [path/to/database_file]
        By default the current directory will be operated upon, and the database file will be placed to the current directory as well.
        Should you wish to check current directory but place the database elsewhere, you could provide "." as a first argument, and the path to a database_file as a second.
-    -a, --auto                       Do not ask for any confirmation -f, --accept-fate                Accept the current state of files that are likely damaged and update their digest data --digest=DIGEST              Select a digest algorithm to use.
+    -a, --auto                       Do not ask for any confirmation.
+    -c, --concurrency [NUMBER]       Perform disk reads and digest calculations in parallel.
+                                     Number of workers may be specified, otherwise it will match to a number of physical processors.
+    -d, --digest DIGEST              Select a digest algorithm to use.
 Default is "BLAKE2b512".
                                      You might also consider to use slower "SHA512-256" or even more slower "SHA3-256".
                                      Digest algorithm should be one of the following: BLAKE2b512, SHA3-256, SHA512-256.
                                      You only need to specify an algorithm on the first run, your choice will be saved to a database.
                                      Any time later you could specify a new algorithm to change the current one.
                                      Transition to a new algorithm will only occur if all files pass the check by digests which were stored using the old one.
+    -f, --accept-fate                Accept the current state of files that are likely damaged and update their digest data.
+    -h, --help                       Prints this help.
-    -d, --duplicates                 Show the list of duplicate files, based on the information out of the database -t, --test                       Perform only the test, do not modify the digest database -q, --quiet                      Less verbose output, stil report any found issues -v, --verbose                    More verbose output
+    -p, --duplicates                 Show the list of duplicate files, based on the information out of the database.
-    -h, --help                       Prints this help
+    -q, --quiet                      Less verbose output, stil report any found issues.
+    -t, --test                       Perform only the test, do not modify the digest database.
+    -v, --verbose                    More verbose output.
 ```

 ## Contributing